alisazarina/tech-doc-js/README.md

 # tech-doc-js
-A brief technical documentation of JavaScript referencing MDN
+A brief technical documentation of JavaScript (reference: MDN)